w1bb/IMD1/README.md

 Returns: C string (`char*`)

 The function converts an IMD1 string (`c_s`) into a valid HTML file, which is not saved on the disk, but is returned as a C string instead.

+### API Examples

+You can find a few examples in the [examples](./examples/) folder _(TODO: add more examples)_.
+Let's explore some of them:

+#### 01-hello-world (C example)

+The [01-hello-world](./examples/01-hello-world/) gives an example of how a C program can call the IMD1 API using dynamic linking.
+The most important file in this example is the [Makefile](./examples/01-hello-world/Makefile) - the arguments used when calling `gcc` ensure that the `libimd1.so` library gets loaded correctly at runtime.

+If you are experiencing linking issues, you can either use `ldd` or `gcc -Xlinker --verbose` to debug them.

 ## Q&A